DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateFilterExpression.md

 [/note]

 If you use the search panel, the DataGrid may invoke the **calculateFilterExpression** function multiple times for lookup columns.
-The first call is to filter the lookup's data source.
-Subsequent calls are to filter the DataGrid data source.
+The first call is to filter the lookup's data source, and subsequent calls are to filter the DataGrid's data source.

 #####See Also#####
 - [filterValue](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/filterValue.md '{basewidgetpath}/Configuration/#filterValue')